sha524/Spike_protein/README.md

 #### **R scripts**

-Practice scripts ➡️ Scripts for testing analysis before implementing on the actual data
+Practice scripts ➡️ Scripts for testing analysis before implementing on the actual data.
+I have kept a lot of the code, most of it is commented out, this was to allow an outside user to see how any problems were overcome

 Scripts for actual data ➡️ Scripts where the analysis for the report was performed